goredhawk/aviateur/README.md

 ![](tutorials/interface.png)

 > [!NOTE]
-> Adaptive Link support only for Linux.
+> Adaptive Link support is only for Linux.

 > [!NOTE]
 > Only RTL8812AU Wi-Fi adapter is supported.